 Traction

-Out starting point in examining stride ergonomics is how the binding is attached to the deck of the snowshoe.
+Our starting point for walkability is how the binding is attached to the deck of the snowshoe.
 A more flexible attachment offers a natural stride for moderate hiking; when the going gets rough, a hinged attachment is more stable and precise.
-After noting each model's configuration, we headed outside to see if the snowshoe made winter hiking easier or forced us to learn a new way to walk, sometimes wearing a different model on each foot.
+So, a hinged attachment makes sense on models designed for rough ground and a flexible attachment on models for more moderate hiking.
+We also headed outside to see if the snowshoe made winter hiking easier or forced us to learn a new way to walk, often wearing a different model on each foot to better compare.

 Bindings

 We look at bindings both for security — snowshoes have to stay on — as well as comfort.
-Some bindings have parts that can hang up on underbrush or the other snowshoe and cause the snowshoe to loosen; others loosen with time or on rough ground.
-Rigid winter boots can sometimes protect our foot from a binding's pinch points; we made sure to test each pair with a softer boot when evaluating comfort.
+Some bindings have parts that can get hung up on underbrush or the other snowshoe and cause the snowshoe to loosen; others get loose over time or on rough ground.
+Bindings need to work well with a range of winter footwear.
+Rigid winter boots can sometimes protect the foot from a binding's pinch points; we made sure to test each pair with softer shoes when evaluating comfort.